sinankeskin/ember-notiflix/README.md

 ```
 Configuration
 ------------------------------------------------------------------------------

-> First of all, don't forget to remove **ember-welcome-page** package from your project package.json.

 You can change all initial global configuration settings via `config/environment.js` file.
 Notice that seperate notify, report, loading and confirm sections.